What is a hair transplant?

 There are a number of different surgical techniques that could be used:

-- punch grafts transplant small patches of skin from areas with more hair
+- transplanting small patches of skin from areas with more hair

 - scalp reduction involves removing areas of bald skin

-Talk to your surgeon about what they might recommended.
+Talk to your surgeon about what they might recommend.

 You might have discomfort after the procedure, such as a tight feeling or aching of the scalp.
 You might need to take pain relief medicines.